Improbable-AI/monkey-job-runner/README.md

 *Monkey-Core* is the scheduler and coordinator for the entire Monkey system.
 There are multiple pieces that currently need to be run in order to use it.

-First of all, go into the `*monkey-core*` directory and set up a python environment and activate it.
+First of all, go into the `*monkey_core*` directory and set up a python environment and activate it.
 Currently it is tested most with `virtualenv`
 ```
-python3 -n venv venv
+python3 -m venv venv
 source ven/bin/activate
 pip install --upgrade pip
 pip install -r requirements.txt